Weak Signal Asymptotics for Sequentially Randomized Experiments: Convergence to a Diffusion Limit under Weak Signal Scaling

-We are now ready to state our our main result establishing a diffusion limit for sequentially randomized Markov experiments with convergent sampling functions.
 Given any Lipschitz sampling functions, we will show that a suitably scaled version of the process $(Q^n_i, S^n_i)$ converges to an It\^o diffusion process.
-In doing so, we make the following assumptions on the sampling functions.
+Define $\bQ^n_t$ to be the linear interpolation of $Q^n_{\lfloor t n \rfloor}$,